 But this year things are going to be a little different.
-Instead of the usual array of strange looking ultralight vehicles with room for one occupant – the driver – in a tiny cockpit, this time an entry from the Eindhoven University of Technology in Holland is described as a ‘family vehicle’.
+Instead of the usual array of strange-looking ultralight vehicles with room for one occupant – the driver – in a tiny cockpit, this time entry from the Eindhoven University of Technology in Holland is described as a ‘family vehicle’.

 Going Dutch may have a completely different meaning in a few years time!